-- (a) approach, communicate or deal with the person on the matter; or - (b) attempt to negotiate or compromise the matter directly with the person.
+(a) approach, communicate or deal with the person on the matter; or

+(b) attempt to negotiate or compromise the matter directly with the person.

 7.2-6A Where a person is represented by a lawyer under a limited scope retainer on a matter, another lawyer may, without the consent of the lawyer providing the limited scope legal services, approach, communicate or deal with the person directly on the matter unless the lawyer has been given written notice of the nature of the legal services being provided under the limited scope retainer and the approach, communication or dealing falls within the scope of that retainer.
-(See Commentary to Rule 3.2-1A)

-[1] Where notice as described in rule 7.2-6.1 has been provided to a lawyer for an opposing party, the opposing lawyer is required to communicate with the person's lawyer, but only to the extent of the limited representation as identified by the lawyer.
+[1] Where notice as described in rule 7.2-6A has been provided to a lawyer for an opposing party, the opposing lawyer is required to communicate with the person's lawyer, but only to the extent of the limited representation as identified by the lawyer.
 The opposing lawyer may communicate with the person on matters outside of the limited scope retainer.